rafsaf/minimal-fastapi-postgres-template/README.md

 ## Deployment strategies - via Docker image

-This template has by default included `Dockerfile` with [Nginx Unit](https://unit.nginx.org/) webserver, that is my prefered choice, because of direct support for FastAPI and great ease of configuration.
-You should be able to run container(s) (over :80 port) and then need to setup the proxy, loadbalancer, with https enbaled, so the app stays behind it.
+This template has by default included `Dockerfile` with [Uvicorn](https://www.uvicorn.org/) webserver, because it's simple and just for showcase purposes, with direct relation to FastAPI and great ease of configuration.
+You should be able to run container(s) (over :8000 port) and then need to setup the proxy, loadbalancer, with https enbaled, so the app stays behind it.

-`nginx-unit-config.json` file included in main folder has some default configuration options, runs app in single process and thread.
-More info about config file here https://unit.nginx.org/configuration/#python and about also read howto for FastAPI: https://unit.nginx.org/howto/fastapi/.

-If you prefer other webservers for FastAPI, check out [Daphne](https://github.com/django/daphne), [Hypercorn](https://pgjones.gitlab.io/hypercorn/index.html) or [Uvicorn](https://www.uvicorn.org/).
+If you prefer other webservers for FastAPI, check out [Nginx Unit](https://unit.nginx.org/), [Daphne](https://github.com/django/daphne), [Hypercorn](https://pgjones.gitlab.io/hypercorn/index.html).

 ## Docs URL, CORS and Allowed Hosts